docker-archive/classicswarm/docs/swarm_at_scale.md

 particular CloudFormation template to work.
 The VPC network address space is `192.168.0.0/16` and single 24-bit public subnet is carved out as 192.168.33.0/24.
 The subnet must be configured with a default route to the internet via the VPC's internet gateway.
-All 6 EC2 instances are deployed into this public subnet.
+All six EC2 instances are deployed into this public subnet.

-Once the VPC is created you can deploy the EC2 instances using the CloudFormation template located [here](https://github.com/docker/swarm-microservice-demo-v1/blob/master/AWS/cloudformation.json).
+Once the VPC is created, you can deploy the EC2 instances using the CloudFormation template located [here](https://github.com/docker/swarm-microservice-demo-v1/blob/master/AWS/cloudformation.json).